-From Unity3D applications to web development, my Software Engineering journey has been transformative, especially with the advent of serverless computing.
-Wikipedia succinctly defines serverless computing as a cloud model where the provider handles machine resources on-demand and manages servers on behalf of the users.
+From Unity3D applications to web development, my software engineering journey has taken some sharp turns, and serverless computing was one of the biggest.
+At its core, serverless is a cloud model where the provider handles machine resources on-demand and manages servers on behalf of the users.

-It was introduced in 2008 by Google with Google App Engine, but then, it was made popular by Amazon, with AWS Lambda in 2014.
-Soon after, big names like Microsoft and Google joined the party with their own serverless platforms/functions, simplifying operations and accelerating deployments.
+Google introduced the concept in 2008 with Google App Engine, but Amazon made it mainstream with AWS Lambda in 2014.
+Soon after, Microsoft and Google followed with their own serverless platforms, simplifying operations and accelerating deployments across the board.

-In this article, we’ll explore how serverless is reshaping the way we build and deploy applications and software solutions.
+In this article, we'll explore how serverless is reshaping the way we build and deploy applications.

 Accelerate your software development

-The serverless architecture is game-changing for a developer.
-The process of moving your locally tested code to a live cloud-hosted application has never been simpler : you code your application and then, pack it and send it to the cloud provider.
-Once deployed, the cloud provider handles backend operations like load balancing, error handling, and security.
+Serverless architecture changes the development workflow entirely.
+The process of moving your locally tested code to a live cloud-hosted application has never been simpler: you code your application, package it, and send it to the cloud provider.
+Once deployed, the provider handles backend operations like load balancing, error handling, and security.

-Let's walk through a scenario to make it clearer: A user on your app triggers a POST request.
+Let's walk through a scenario to make it clearer: a user on your app triggers a POST request.
 In a serverless setup, this request reaches an API gateway managed by the cloud provider.
-The provider directs the request to a predefined cloud function which executes your code, fulfilling the request.
-And with frameworks like AWS SAM, Serverless, or Terraform, this setup becomes incredibly efficient.
-You can have an API up and running worldwide in as little as five minute!
+The provider routes it to a predefined cloud function that executes your code and fulfills the request.
+With frameworks like AWS SAM, Serverless, or Terraform, this setup becomes incredibly efficient.
+You can have an API up and running worldwide in as little as five minutes.

-This is gold during the early stages of development, you can release quickly a light version and enhance it with time.
-The serverless architecture essentially removes much of the infrastructure management chores that traditionally bogged down developers.
-You don't have to fuss about server provisioning, maintenance, or scaling.
-It’s all handled for you behind the scenes.
+This is invaluable during the early stages of development.
+You can quickly release a lightweight version and enhance it over time.
+Serverless essentially removes the infrastructure management burden that traditionally slowed developers down.
+No worrying about server provisioning, maintenance, or scaling.
+It's all handled for you behind the scenes.

 Schema from AWS Documentation: A simple API https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway-tutorial.html